Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

+### Eva Malessa, University of Turku.
+### Live Grinder, Western Noreay University of Applied Sciences.
+### Skye Playsted, The University of Queensland.
+### Jemima Riller Kempster, The University of Queensland.
+ON LINE WORKSHOP ?

+### _Co-creating LESLLA-specific research ethics guidelines with and for LESLLA stakeholders_

+In recent years, ethical considerations relating to LESLLA learner populations have increasingly been addressed and problematized, see e.g., Gujord et al. (2023); Michaud et al. (2022); Norlund Shaswar et al. (2024), as evidenced by the call for LESLLA focused research methodologies in the recently developed LESLLA Manifesto.
+In this workshop we first introduce the audience to such LESLLA-specific research ethics discussions, including informed consent and voluntary participation, e.g., Bigelow & Pettitt (2016); Malessa et al. (2026); Shepperd & Dalderop (2026).
+Compared to Western-based researchers, LESLLA learners most often have distinctly different backgrounds in multiple ways, including their limited experience with formal schooling, their cultural historical contexts, their linguistic repertoires, and, for many, their experiences of displacement.
+Responding meaningfully to these dimensions requires approaches that are sensitive to asymmetries in power, knowledge, and lived experience.
+We then present case studies and research practices with LESLLA stakeholders regarding ethical issues from various multilingual research contexts, e.g., Australia, Finland and Norway, as a starting point for discussions and workshop activities that might draw on participants' experiences with their previous research projects.
+We hope to provide a space for questions/provocations/puzzling over existing ethics-related issues and practices.
+With this workshop, we endeavour to open up conversations that could contribute to a LESLLA community-led creation of practical research ethics guidelines for current and future LESLLA stakeholders that ideally could support particularly early career researchers and consequently also encourage more experimental LESLLA studies.
+The aim of this workshop is thus to initiate the co-creation of LESLLA-specific research ethics guidelines, similarly to guidelines that are LESLLA-relevant, but not LESLLA-specific see e.g., BERA (2018), Harley & Wazefadost (2023) and Krause et al. (2024), based on LESLLA-specific case studies and practices and find partners to follow-up this workshop’s output for continuing discussions and dissemination.

+References
+Bigelow, M., & Pettitt, N. (2016).
+Narrative of ethical dilemmas in research with immigrants with limited formal schooling.
+In P. I. De Costa (Ed.), Ethics in applied linguistics research: Language researcher narratives (pp. 66–82).
+Routledge.
+British Educational Research Association (BERA).
+(2018).
+Ethical guidelines for educational research (4th ed.). https://www.bera.ac.uk/publication/ethical-guidelines-for-educational-research- 2018
+Gujord, A.-K. H., Søfteland, Å., & Emilsen, L. E. (2023). Å forske på språkutviklinga hos innlærere med begrensa skolebakgrunn – metodiske valg og problemstillinger.
+Nordand, 18(2), 125–139. https://doi.org/10.18261/nordand.18.2.4
+Harley, T., & Wazefadost, N. (2023).
+Guidelines for co-produced research with refugees and other people with lived experience of displacement.
+Kaldor Centre for International Refugee Law, Asia Pacific Network of Refugees and Act for Peace. https://doi.org/10.26190/GHNC-SY80
+Krause, U., Zanker, F., & Fröhlich, U. (2024).
+Ethics guidelines of the German Network for Forced Migration Studies.
+German Network for Forced Migration Studies. https://fluchtforschung.net/wp-content/uploads/2024/09/NWFF-Ethics-Guidelines-engl.pdf
+Malessa, E., Playsted, S., Rillera Kempster, J., & Grinden, L. (2026).
+Gatekeeping and gate-opening: Ethical and reflexive research with LESLLA stakeholders: A response to “Why should I care?
+Research ethics in the field of adult L2 literacy”.
+Dutch Journal of Applied Linguistics, 15. https://doi.org/10.51751/dujal24695
+Michaud, A. H., Fortier, V., & Amireault, V. (2022).
+“Do I have to sign my real name?”
+Ethical and methodological challenges in multilingual research with adult SLIFE learning French as a second language.
+Languages, 7(2), 126. https://doi.org/10.3390/languages7020126
+Norlund Shaswar, A., Ljung Egeland, B., Rosén, J., & Wedin, Å. (2024).
+Ethical dilemmas of translanguaging pedagogy in L2 and basic literacy education for adults: Social justice and ethics of care.
+Ethnography and Education, 1–18. https://doi.org/10.1080/17457823.2024.2390946
+Shepperd, L., & Dalderop, K. (2026).
+Why should I care?
+Research ethics in the field of adult L2 Literacy.
+Dutch Journal of Applied Linguistics, 15. https://doi.org/10.51751/dujal23614

 ### Catherine Maynard, Université du Québec à Montréal.
 ### Véronique Fortier, Université du Québec à Montréal.
 ### Suzie Beaulieu, Université Laval.